edgi-govdata-archiving/overview/repo_guidelines.md

 ### Example: archivers.space

-[Archivers.space](https://www.archivers.space/) (GitHub repo: [edgi-govdata-archiving/archivers.space](https://github.com/edgi-govdata-archiving/archivers.space)) is built using the Meteor framework, so we adopted the linting approach suggested in the [Meteor code style guide](https://guide.meteor.com/code-style.html).
+Archivers.space (GitHub repo: [edgi-govdata-archiving/archivers.space](https://github.com/edgi-govdata-archiving/archivers.space)) was built using the Meteor framework, so we adopted the linting approach suggested in the [Meteor code style guide](https://guide.meteor.com/code-style.html).
 Our linting tool is a common JavaScript lint utility called [eslint](http://eslint.org/) that is installed in the project via node.js as a development dependency.
-We are using the recommended linting standards for Meteor projects that are defined in the [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) package, which itself pulls in a handful of dependencies to give us a complete set of rules.
+We used the recommended linting standards for Meteor projects that are defined in the [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) package, which itself pulls in a handful of dependencies to give us a complete set of rules.
 Our project-specific linting rule exceptions are defined in the project.json file at the root of our repository.
 (This is per Meteor recommendations, even though eslint rules usually live in a separate .eslint.json file.)
 We can allow specific lines of code using the [eslint inline comments syntax](http://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
-See our [proposed linting standard](./protocol/linting.md) for further details.

 ## Security